 Phone: 212 520 1686

-Nike has released three more shoes with its FLYEASE entry system, designed for both kids and adults with disabilities.
-FLYEASE is a type of zipper that goes around the heel of the shoe.
+Nike has running and basketball shoes with its flyease entry system, designed for both kids and adults of all abilities.
+Flyease technology includes a strap and zipper that goes around the heel of the shoe.
 This makes it easier for someone to easily pull the shoes on and off.

 Nike shoe designer, Tobie Hatfield, read Matthew’s request and started developing a prototype for a shoe Matthew and other people with disabilities could wear comfortably.